survivejs/react-book/manuscript/04_implementing_notes.md

 ### Implementing `onEdit` Logic

 The only thing that remains is gluing this all together.
-We'll need to take the data and find index based on which to alter.
-Finally, we need to modify and commit it to the component state through `setState`.
+We'll need to take the data and find the specific `Note` by its indexed value.
+Finally, we need to modify and commit the `Note`'s data to the component state through `setState`.

 **app/components/App.jsx**